UPDATE: We would just like to confirm that no Vapemate products contain Diacetyl.

 The problem is, as with many e-cigarette articles in the media, it has been massively overblown.
 The study that has just been released is also quite similar to one that was completed last year without nearly the same fanfare.

-The latest study took 51 e-liquids of undisclosed brands and tested for the presence of diacetyl (a chemical used for flavouring), 2,3-pentanedione and acetoin.
+The latest study took 51 different bottles of e juice from undisclosed brands and tested for the presence of diacetyl (a chemical used for flavouring), 2,3-pentanedione and acetoin.
 It found that 47 of the liquids contained at least one of these chemicals.
 Furthermore, there have been ‘associations’ found in the past between such chemicals and bronchiolitis obliterans (‘popcorn lung’) and workers in industries where such flavourings are used in regular products.

 Considering the study found a presence of the chemicals, and the association with lung problems, the study concluded that “urgent action is recommended to further evaluate this potentially widespread exposure via flavoured e-cigarettes”.
 This statement has somehow been interpreted in many news articles as evidence that e-cigarettes are harmful – rather than the simple reality that the researchers think this is worthy of further study.